JuanBindez/DYGTube-Downloader/README.md

 ### the log file is located where you downloaded the program, the file name is DYGTube_Debug_info.log

+### I'll have to wait for the library to be updated to fix this bug so I can update DYGTube.

 ----------

 ![Captura de tela de 2023-02-26 19-44-25](https://user-images.githubusercontent.com/79322362/221442003-2429f122-585c-4424-894d-dd30e18d84b1.png)